mathieu-benoit/RedHatOpenShiftAndMicrosoftAzureWorkshop/README.md

 ## Release

+The goal here is to deploy both images: SQL and Web on a given OpenShift Cluster via VSTS and more specifically with VSTS Release.

 Prerequisities:
 - You need an OpenShift Origin or Container Platform cluster
 - You need a VSTS account and project